Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 All GVI internships offer world-class work experience and training, and you’ll also have additional opportunities to customise your internship to meet your personal, academic and professional goals.

-Internships range from 4–24 weeks.
-And, all GVI internships are available as one of the following internship types:
+Internships range from four to 24 weeks and are available as one of the following internship types:

-All GVI internships include comprehensive training and support before your program starts to make sure you’re fully equipped to make an impact out in the field.
+All GVI internships include comprehensive training and support before your program starts to make sure you’re fully equipped to make an impact as soon as you arrive at your destination.
 This includes:

 Once you’ve finished contributing to impactful project work on the ground, you’ll receive the following to help you take your experience forward to achieve your personal, academic and career goals.
 All GVI interns:

-A research internship is best suited to participants who are looking for advanced experience in field research, or who are in the process of completing a thesis or research paper.
-In addition to all core internship activities, participants who opt-in to a research internship will have opportunities for more in-depth experience in research, data collection and analysis.
+A research internship is ideal for participants who are looking for advanced experience in field research, or who are in the process of completing a thesis or research paper.
+In addition to all core internship activities, participants who join a research internship will have opportunities for more in-depth experience in research, data collection and analysis.
 As a research intern, you’ll also be able to pull on existing GVI data and coordinate with other GVI hubs in your efforts.

 And, to ensure that research interns have first-rate academic support while on the ground, you’ll also have the insights of a remote research internship supervisor who’ll be on hand to help you achieve your research goals and guide your in-field work.

-A GVI career internship will give you a leg up into your career as a sustainable development practitioner.
-Career internships are best suited to participants who are looking to gain additional experience collaborating on impactful initiatives with our global partners.
+If you’re looking for a head start in your career as a conservation or sustainable development practitioner, a career internship is the way to go.
+These internships are best suited to participants who are looking to gain additional experience collaborating on impactful initiatives with our global partners.

 As a career intern, you’ll be paired with GVI partners, either locally or virtually, to complete a range of project work.
 You’ll also be able to connect with career interns on other GVI hubs around the globe to network and problem solve.
 This means that you’ll gain a breadth of experience across projects and learn how project implementation differs according to local context.